fusedio/fused-mcp/README.md

-# Fused MCP Agents: Setting up MCP Servers Data
+# Fused MCP Agents: Setting up MCP Servers for Data

 [MCP servers](https://modelcontextprotocol.io/introduction) allow LLMs like Claude to make HTTP requests, connecting them to APIs & executable code.
 We built this repo for ourselves & anyone working with data to easily pass _any_ Python code directly to your own desktop Claude app.